jenkins-x/jx-docs/content/en/docs/using-jx/pipelines/newpipeline.md

 For the `pullRequest` pipeline you define the stages and steps that Jenkins X will execute for each pull request, and `Release` is the same, just for what should happen to create the final product (whether a k8s app, docker image, static website, etc.)

 You can also specify a `feature` pipeline, for processing merges to a feature branch.
-Though note that the [accelerate book](/docs/overview/accelerate/) recommends against long term feature branches.
-Instead consider using trunk based development which is a practice of high performing teams.
+However, note that the [Accelerate book](/docs/overview/accelerate/) recommends against long term feature branches.
+Instead, consider using trunk based development which is a practice of high performing teams.

 Each pipeline will have an `agent` defined (usually Kaniko for building docker images) and at least one `stage`: